 Valley Springs is a very small town located in the state of California.
 With a population of 3,479 people and two constituent neighborhoods, Valley Springs is the 555th largest community in California.

 Housing costs in Valley Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The per capita income in Valley Springs in 2010 was $28,566, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,264 for a family of four.
+The per capita income in Valley Springs in 2018 was $33,289, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,156 for a family of four.
 However, Valley Springs contains both very wealthy and poor people as well.

+Valley Springs is a very ethnically-diverse town.
 The people who call Valley Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Valley Springs residents report their race to be White, followed by Asian.
 Valley Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.42% of the town’s residents.
-Important ancestries of people in Valley Springs include Irish, English, Italian, and Portuguese.
+People of Hispanic or Latino origin account for 16.59% of the town’s residents.
+Important ancestries of people in Valley Springs include English, German, Irish, Portuguese, and European.